tuosuniversity/Vellum/Output/EN/You_Dont_Love_Drama_Drama_Loves_You/Chapter_1_Welcome_to_the_Drama_Triangle.md

 ### Article 2

-**SEO-Optimized Title:** Unlocking Your Inner Blueprint: The Ancient Roots of Psychodynamic Dimensions
+ Unlocking Your Inner Blueprint: The Ancient Roots of Psychodynamic Dimensions

 **Article Body:**